Start: N 59° 13.905' E 16° 23.311'. Parking at Kvarntorps nature reserve's north entrance road.

 The trail first follows Näshultasjön and passes here through forest rich on leafs of oak, hazel and asp.
 After about one kilometre one reaches a creek.
 If one follows up the creek one of Sörmlandsleden's rarely seen rapids can be found.
 There you will find stone remains of an old water-driven sawmill.
 After some hundred metres one passes a big beaver den situated only a few metres off the path.

 The path continues through the cow pasture and up onto a gravel road straight ahead of the farm named Heden.
 Once you have passed the farm and fields the trail turns back to the lake again.
-Here the path passes the hill Bodaberg, a high-raising hillock, which reaches out into the lake.
+Here the path passes the hill Bodaberget, a high-raising hillock, which reaches out into the lake.
+This is a nice resting place.
 After about a half kilometre one again returns back the gravel road, which the path follows to Bodavik.
 There possibilities for bathing can be found, a cased fireplace, garbage disposals and nice pitches for tents.

 At Bodavik the trail turns uphill from the lake and reaches after about a half kilometre the meadow Goffars hage.
 Straight before the meadow a minor path leads up a ridge to a well.
 After the meadow the path goes through forest and follows here and there roads paved by lumbering machines.
 Along one of these the path passes a group of pine trees called Wibergska tallarna.
 This group of trees is an old landmark for orientation and is the place of an old hunters tale.
 Through these forests once passed sleds transporting ore from the digs towards Hälleforsnäs.